Sponsor Toolkit World Maker Faire New York 2018

 Indoor Display Vehicles and Motorized Display Items: Fuel level must not exceed ¼ tank and must be less than 3 gallons.
 Vehicles/items must be inspected and approved before entering the exhibit building.
 Once located inside the exhibit space, the negative battery terminal must be disconnected, and the fuel tank cap must be taped or locked.

 Child Safety: Maker Faire is a family event.
-We appreciate your assistance in keeping Maker Faire a safe environment for the children in attendance.
+We appreciate your assistance in keeping Maker Faire a safe environment for the children attending.
 For safety purposes, all children under the age of 15 must be supervised at all times during set-up or teardown hours.
 During Maker Faire, if your exhibit has hazardous materials or has elements of concern, please take the time to inform parents and children of safe practices for your exhibit.

 Precautions: The potential of theft and disappearance of items can be greatly reduced if a few simple precautions are taken: